Did My Lender Use Discretionary Commission? A Plain-English Guide for UK Drivers

 If you are unsure whether discretionary commission was used, that uncertainty is a common starting point for car finance claims.

-Some drivers begin by using an eligibility checker on a claims management company website.
+Some drivers begin by using an eligibility checker or a car finance refund check online on a claims management company website.
 These tools usually ask for basic details, such as the vehicle registration and the year the finance started.
 They can help indicate whether an agreement may fall within scope without requiring full paperwork or detailed memories.

 Others choose to speak directly to a claims management company.
 These companies can check eligibility, help trace lender records, and manage the car finance claim process on the driver’s behalf.